BenjaSanchez/academic-kickstart/content/publication/2017-06-gecko/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Distribution of the number of different mRNAs and proteins in yeast.
-Taken from the original publication: https://www.doi.org/10.1016/j.cels.2017.03.003"
+  caption: "Overview of the GECKO method and its applications.
+Taken from the original publication: https://www.doi.org/10.15252/msb.20167411"
   focal_point: ""
   preview_only: false